 Healthy Couscous Moroccan-Style Side Dishes

 Do you know that people usually eat couscous after every Friday midday prayer in Morocco?
-Couscous is truly a traditional ingredient in North African cuisine.
-So, please join me to discover how they can be used to make an excellent side dish.
+Other than Morocco, couscous is a traditional dish in Algeria and many other North African countries.
+So, please join me to discover what side dish you can make from couscous.

 Starting these couscous recipes with the most classic one – Moroccan couscous.
 They are a typical Moroccan side dish with which you may begin your culinary journey.